France Road Trip: Visiting Troyes With Kids

 We then made our way back to the hotel.
 In the morning, Troyes was soaked with rain.
 We had time for a coffee and croissant at a cafe overlooking the main square which still looked stunning despite the weather.

-Not knowing what to expect, Troyes proved to be a very pleasing stop-off on our road trip and I would recommend as a day trip.
-For us, we felt relatively refreshed before hitting the road.
-Next stop, the French Alps.
+Not knowing what to expect, Troyes proved to be a very pleasing stop-off on our road trip in France and Italy and I would recommend as a day trip too.
+There is plenty of history in Troyes to enjoy and as it is a small city, easy to navigate around.
+For us, we felt relatively refreshed before hitting the road for our next stop, the French Alps.

 If you found this article useful, you can download it as an app at GPSmyCity.